Wilfredwongkc/tp/docs/UserGuide.md

 -----------------------|---------
 :information_source:   | additional information that we feel that you ought to know
 :bulb:                 | a tip (e.g. shortcut or hidden features) which you can follow to enhance your experience using TeachBook
-:exclamation:          | an extra caution you have to take to prevent any unwanted results
+:exclamation:          | a caution you have to take to prevent any unwanted results

 --------------------------------------------------------------------------------------------------------------------
 [\[ Back to top \]](#table-of-contents)